CrayJThiemsert/BasicWeatherForecast/README.md

 3. Open Android Studio, choose menu "Import project (Gradle, Eclipse, ADT, etc.)".
 And select the directory that extract file from 2).
 4. Wait for loading project files completed.

+## Recommendation for future
+1) In case that we would like to make the App do realtime auto update.
+We might be use implement "Websockets" on the server side.
+2) For 7 days or more forecast, now it belong to openweathermap.
+We can use the code to reuse in this case.
+3) Please be careful about search by non English city name.

 ## Test user credential
 You can sign up and get free forecast from https://home.openweathermap.org/users/sign_up